-This section documents any known incidents of non-compliance or adverse results and the associated correction actions taken to resolve the issue.
+This section documents any known incidents of non-compliance or adverse results and the associated corrective actions taken to resolve the issue.
 Non-compliance issues are typically identified by either the Operating Authority or the MECP Drinking Water Inspectors.
-The issues and associated required actions are documented by the Inspectors in the system's Annual Inspection Report.
+The issues and associated required actions are documented in the system's Annual Inspection Report.
 All non-compliance issues are investigated, corrective actions taken and documented using the County's Drinking Water Quality Management System (DWQMS) procedures.